Bayern Munich and RB Leipzig deliver Bundesliga early Christmas gift | DW | 05.12.2020

 Musiala and Müller magic

-Seventeen year old Jamal Musiala's agility with and speed on the ball made a difference in midfield.
+Seventeen-year-old Jamal Musiala's agility and speed on the ball made a difference in midfield.
 Five minutes after he came on, he sent a rasping low drive into the bottom corner from outside the box.
-"He was in a position where we had trouble at the start, but he demanded the ball and even though he is 17 he is really mature," Flick said afterwards.
+"He was in a position where we had trouble at the start, but he demanded the ball and even though he is 17, he is really mature," Flick said afterwards.

 Five minutes after that, Thomas Müller had Bayern in front as the contest went up a gear.
 "You live for games like these," Emil Forsberg said afterwards.

-Indeed, in games that players long to play many also make their name and loanee Justin Kluivert did just that with a neatly taken finish to make it 2-2.
+Indeed, games that players long to play in also afford many the opportunity to make their name, and loanee Justin Kluivert did just that with a neatly taken finish to make it 2-2.
 Three minutes after the restart, Angelino put the third on Forsberg's head, as the Swede capped a great night.
-"I was surprised at how open I was," Forsberg admitted afterwards, with a damning indictment of Bayern's marking.
+"I was surprised at how open I was," Forsberg admitted afterwards, a damning indictment of Bayern's marking.

 Bayern had gone from looking like Bayern to looking like Germany, namely capable of scoring goals but incapable of defending.
-Flick called it a wild game, lamenting relatively easy goals conceded and that too often his side played the ball long when the flat pass was necessary.
+Flick called it a wild game, lamenting relatively easy goals conceded and that too often his side played the ball long when a pass along the ground was necessary.

 Naturally, Müller was on hand to head home a perfect Coman cross at the peak of Bayern's pressure.